Eugene Tummy Tuck

 Your options for getting a firmer, flatter tummy

 Pregnancy, aging, and weight fluctuation can wreak havoc on a person’s abdomen, resulting in a loose, protruding belly flanked with sagging skin.
 Diet and exercise often are not enough to correct these problems, but a tummy tuck can.
-Called abdominoplasty in the plastic surgery world, a tummy tuck can eliminate excess, sagging skin and tighten loose abdominal muscles to restore a firm, smooth, and flatter contour to your midsection.
+Called abdominoplasty in the plastic surgery world, a tummy tuck can reduce excess, sagging skin and tighten loose abdominal muscles to restore a firm, smooth, and flatter contour to your midsection.

 Not only can this procedure help you get a beautiful shape to your core, but getting rid of all that excess skin will help your clothes fit you more comfortably.
 You may even find yourself shopping for garments you had long written off: bikinis, tank tops and high-waisted jeans.